 Can I apply with a work-in-progress?

 Absolutely.
 We are not necessarily seeking perfectly finished work.
 The program is a live testing ground.
-We are looking for artists ready to test fresh ideas in an unpredictable, live structure
+We are also looking for artists ready to test fresh ideas in an unpredictable, live structure

 If I am not selected this month, do I need to apply again?